kritserv/githubstat-display-card/README.md

 ## ⚠️ Caution

 When you put the above code on README file, it may not update your `githubstat` as expected.
-This is because the NeoFlask web app is programmed to update user stats daily, but GitHub uses a cached (camo) version of the image instead of fetching the image from the original source.
+This is because the Neoflask web app is programmed to update user stats daily, but GitHub uses a cached (camo) version of the image instead of fetching the image from the original source.

 ## Recommended Approach